ethereum/esp-website/src/pages/rollup-grants/en.md

 Find ways to make rollups more efficient." title="Research">

 Rollups need to make the state before and after a transition available.
-Its might be possible to further compress this data.
+It might be possible to further compress this data.

    <p>For example:</p>